-In the past 3 years we had great success with our seed grants program, and at least 3 of the seed grants have already contributed to funded or to-be-funded R01s.
-Our thriving basic science projects now need to be complemented by more translation-oriented seed grants.
-This year we will change the focus accordingly.
-We are in the process of recruiting a new software engineer/programmer, and the seed grants will be given as %effort of that programmer, in order to help translate mature computational algorithms or analysis pipeline into tools that can be more easily used in the clinic.
-The basic elements, important dates and application materials are described next
+In the first 3 years we had great success with our seed grants program, and at least 3 of the seed grants have already contributed to funded or to-be-funded R01s.
+Last year the focus of our seed grant program switched to making imaging analytic tools more translation-oriented, via practical software implementation.
+This year we will continue along this direction.
+We now have a software engineer/programmer team in place, and the seed grants will be given as %effort of one programmer, in order to help translate mature computational algorithms or analysis pipeline into tools that can be more easily used in the clinic.
+The basic elements, important dates and application materials are described next.

 - Suitable projects will have the basic science and validation part already completed in prior work, and will be ready for translation.

 - Translation can be achieved in many ways: by augmenting a pipeline with a user-friendly front-end, documenting it appropriately, and creating a ready-to-install program; by using our image processing web portal (https://ipp.cbica.upenn.edu/), which allows us to "export" pipelines running on our server and make them readily available to outside users via submitting images and receiving results; by building a plug-in for an existing clinical workstation or other visualization means (e.g. mevislab); or via some other suitable way.

 - CBICA faculty and senior postdocs are eligible to apply: the latter are particularly encouraged to do so, if they have a method that is mature and suitable for translation.

 - 2-page description of the project, documenting the existing method with evidence that it is mature and suitable for translation

 - A detailed plan on the translational implementation utilizing ~40% effort of the programmer